opensafely/documentation/docs/actions-scripts.md

 **Files with `patient_id` in the header**

-Any CSV file with a `patient_id` header will not be moved to Level 4
+Any CSV file with a `patient_id` header will not be made available in level 4.

 ## Execution environments